By-Rideau Ward: 1988

 Laviolette was challenged at the last minute by Richard Beaudry, 42, a political writer with The National Capital News, The Downtowner and The Entertainers, and Les McAfee, 37, a public relations consultant with (and founder) of EGALE.
 Both of his opponents promised to be a "full-time alderman" in contrast to Laviolette, who was still working part-time as a teacher.

 Issues in the ward continued to consist of prostitution in Lowertown, as well as the presence of "vagrants".
 House flipping also continued to be an issue, as well as heavy truck traffic on King Edward Avenue and Dalhousie, and how much development would be allowed in the Byward Market.
 Laviolette indicated his priorities were "traffic and development", suggesting he supported 'proper' development.
-McAfee ran on a platform of more affordable housing for low and moderate income people, protection of neighbourhoods from being overdeveloped.
+McAfee ran on a platform of more affordable housing for low and moderate income people, and protection of neighbourhoods from being overdeveloped.
 He also wanted to make opportunities for people on welfare to work for the city, more affordable housing, more buses, and fixing potholes.